Spanish teen Alcaraz upends No. 3 Tsitsipas in 5 at US Open

 “He dealt with it really well,” Tsitsipas said.

+“I had to be aggressive until the last point,” he said later.
+“I think I did.”

 He stayed down for several moments, his chest heaving.
-When he rose to go to the net, Tsitsipas patted Alcaraz on the shoulder.
+After rising to go to the net, Alcaraz got a pat on the shoulder from Tsitsipas.
 Alcaraz then again put his palms over his eyes and squeezed his eyes shut.

 This is the sort of triumph others have seen coming for him, and the milestones keep arriving.